-- A. Appeals to the Board of Adjustment may be taken by any aggrieved person, or by any officer, department, Board, commission or bureau of the Town of Bristol affected by any decision of the Land Use Office in the manner prescribed by RSA 674:34 and 675:5-7 within 30 days of written decision being rendered.
-(Amended 2013) - B. Prior to a hearing, the costs of advertising, posting, and mailing the notices of the hearing shall be paid by the person making the appeal.
+- A. Appeals to the Board of Adjustment may be taken by the applicant, or an abutter as defined by RSA 672:3, or by any officer, department, Board, commission or bureau of the Town of Bristol affected by any decision of the Land Use Office in the manner prescribed by RSA 674:34 and 675:5-7 within 30 days of written decision being rendered.
+(Amended 2013) (Amended 2025 per HB1359) - B. Prior to a hearing, the costs of advertising, posting, and mailing the notices of the hearing shall be paid by the person making the appeal.